syniol/software-architecture-fundamental-golang/README.md

  * [ ] Make all docker containers production ready
  * [ ] Finalise submission and data structure with correlation to photo id
  * [ ] Finalise documentation
  * [ ] Investigate Volume Write permission issue for non-root users
+ * [ ] Use docker secret for storing database credentials
+ * [ ] Change Server handler to use :id or :slug

 #### Credit